karthik-pro-engr/stack-dsa/cheatsheets/stack-tricks.md

    - While stack top ≤ current element → pop
    - If stack not empty → top is the next greater
    - Else → answer is `-1`
+---

+2. **Next Smaller Element (NSE)**
+   - Traverse array from right to left
+   - Maintain **monotonic increasing stack**
+   - While stack top ≥ current element → pop
+   - If stack not empty → top is the next smaller
+   - Else → answer is `-1`

+---

+3. **Previous Greater Element (PGE)**
+   - Traverse array from left to right
+   - Maintain **monotonic decreasing stack**
+   - While stack top ≤ current element → pop
+   - If stack not empty → top is the previous greater
+   - Else → answer is `-1`

+---

+4. **Previous Smaller Element (PSE)**
+   - Traverse array from left to right
+   - Maintain **monotonic increasing stack**
+   - While stack top ≥ current element → pop
+   - If stack not empty → top is the previous smaller
+   - Else → answer is `-1`

 </details>
 </details>